Rihards Kozlovskis

 Rihards Kozlovskis (born 26 May 1969) is a Latvian politician and lawyer.
-He has served as the Minister of the Interior of Latvia since 2023; he had previously served in the same position from 2011 to 2019.
+He has served as the Minister of the Transport of Latvia since 2026; he had previously served as Minister of the Interior from 2011 to 2019, and from 2023 until 2026.
 He is a member of Unity.
 Between 2011 and 2014 he was a member of the Reform Party.

 Early life

 Kozlovskis was born in 1969 in Riga.
 He first attended Riga Primary School No. 69 from 1976 to 1986, but switched to Murjani Sports Gymnasium in the 1986 school year and graduated from there in 1987.
 In 1993 he graduated from the Latvian Academy of Sport Education for his postsecondary education.
 In 1991, he started working as an inspector for the Ministry of the Interior before later that year becoming an inspector in the Government Security Service until 1993.
 From 1994 to 1996, while studying, he served as senior inspector at the State Department of Economic Sovereignty Protection.
 He then worked at the Security Police until 2005, eventually becoming deputy chief of the police department.
 He then qualified to become a lawyer through the Faculty of Law at the University of Latvia in 2003.